saisowjanyaedupuganti/autoresearch-ai/README.md

 ### Step 1

-The user submits a natural language question.
+The user asks a question.

-Example:
+Example

 ```
 What are Transformers?